Book A Session

 Groups can hold a secret.
 A family group may harbour secret information about n alcoholic relative for example.
 Perhaps the secret is held as a covert manifestation of familial shame.
 Similarly, a therapy group can become a repository of confidential information.
 Clearly in groups information is shared which makes group members privy to personal material.
 It is understood in therapy groups that the information along with the identities of the group members must be withheld from the outside world.
 What is said in the group stays in the group.
 This kind of withholding is not secrecy but a function of confidentiality.
 Secret and confidential relationships are justified ways of protecting something precious or valuable, like survival, freedom, or personal growth but there is a big difference between a secret and a confidence.

-The Secrets that we keep
+The secrets that we keep

 The secrets that we keep tend to be clustered around emotionally charged biological, psychological and social events experienced during our lifetimes: sexual union, pregnancy, physical and social decline, physical and mental decline, poverty, criminality and so on.